 Phone: 07 578 0059

 She is tenacious at solving tricky legal problems, a trait her clients hold in high regard.
-Michelle relates well while grabbing the bull by the horns to achieve the best outcomes.
+Michelle is relatable and approachable, but also has the ability to grab the bull by the horns to achieve the best outcomes.

 Phone: 07 571 3664